hargoniX/master/thesis/thesis.typ

   ],
   acknowledgement: [
     I would like to thank Jasmin Blanchette for his supervision and, in particular, sharing details about Nitpick that helped improve Nunchaku during this work.
-In addition, Simon Cruanes helped me a lot with the long-forgotten implementation details of Nunchaku.
-Furthermore, I would like to thank Abdalrhman Mohamed and Andrew Reynolds for implementing new features and fixing bugs in cvc5 that were crucial for this work.
-Joachim Breitner and Arthur Adjedj helped me navigate components of the Lean metaprogramming ecosystem I was previously unfamiliar with.
-Finally I would like to thank Siddharth Bhat for helping me with parts of the algorithmics for the monomorphization.
+Furthermore I would like to thank Arthur Adjedj, Joachim Breitner, Siddharth Bhat, and Simon Cruanes for many fruitful discussion on both the theory and implementation side of this work.
+Finally, I would like to thank Abdalrhman Mohamed and Andrew Reynolds for implementing new features and fixing bugs in cvc5 that were crucial for this work.
   ]
 )
 #show: word-count